Anomalous photovoltaic effect: Distinguishing features

 For example, it might be the case that when an electron absorbs a photon, it is disproportionately likely to wind up in a state where it is moving leftward.
 And perhaps each time a photon excites an electron, the electron moves leftward a bit and then immediately relaxes into ("gets stuck in") an immobile state—until it absorbs another photon and the cycle repeats.
 In this situation, a leftward electron current is possible despite an electric field pushing electrons in the opposite direction.
 However, when a photon excites an electron, it does not quickly relax back to an immobile state, but instead keeps moving around the crystal and scattering randomly, then the electron will eventually "forget" that it was moving left, and it will wind up being pulled rightward by the electric field.
 Again, the total leftward motion of an electron, per photon absorbed, cannot be much larger than the mean free path.

 A consequence is that the quantum efficiency of a thick device is extremely low.
 It may require millions of photons to bring a single electron from one electrode to the other.
-As thickness increases, the current goes down as much as the voltage goes up.
+As the thickness increases, the current goes down as much as the voltage goes up.

-In some cases, the current has different signs depending on the light polarization.
+In some cases, the current has a different sign depending on the light polarization.
 This would not occur in an ordinary solar cell like silicon.